Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography: Introduction

 where $\varphi$ denotes the Higgs doublet field, and $(\varphi^\dagger \varphi)$ is a gauge-invariant scalar under the electroweak symmetry group $SU(2)_L \times U(1)_Y$.
 The tensors $W^{i,\mu\nu}$ and $B^{\mu\nu}$ are the field strength tensors corresponding to the $SU(2)_L$ and $U(1)_Y$ gauge fields, respectively.

-In many precision measurements using a SMEFT interpretation, the leading BSM contribution expected from the interference term between the SM and BSM amplitudes, due to their appearance at order $\Lambda^{-2}$.
-However, it was shown by~\cite{Azatov_2017} that in the high-energy limit, this effect does not appear in polarisation-inclusive measurements for processes involving transversely polarised bosons.
+In the limit of small Wilson coefficients, the leading BSM contribution in a SMEFT interpretation comes from the SM-BSM interference term, which scales as $\Lambda^{-2}$, while the purely quadratic BSM term, scaling as $\Lambda^{-4}$, is suppressed.
+However, it was shown in Ref.~\cite{Azatov_2017} that in the high-energy limit, this effect does not appear in polarisation-blind measurements for processes involving transversely polarised bosons.

-In the \(WZ\) processes studied in \cite{Panico_2018} the vector bosons have final-state helicity ($\pm \mp$ ) the SM and ($\pm \pm$) in the BSM physics.
+In the \(WZ\) processes studied in Ref.~\cite{Panico_2018} the vector bosons have final-state helicity ($\pm \mp$ ) in the SM and ($\pm \pm$) in the BSM physics.
 Anticipating our results, we see this effect in the comparison between figure \ref{fig:sm_sdm} and figures \ref{fig:sdm_quad_minus_even_real} and \ref{fig:sdm_quad_minus_odd_real}, where the difference in helicity structure can be seen by comparison of the diagonal elements of the density matrix.
 This helicity selection rule arises from the structure of the high-energy amplitude expansion~\cite{Shadmi:2018xan}.

-Following this result, it was demonstrated by~\cite{Panico_2018} that the interference term can be `resurrected' by selecting observables sensitive to the polarisation of final states.
+Following this result, it was demonstrated in Ref.~\cite{Panico_2018} that the interference term can be `resurrected' by selecting observables sensitive to the polarisation of the intermediate bosons.
 This resurrection can be seen through angular variables defined in the centre-of-mass frame of the diboson system, where the production angle and decay angles of the vector bosons allow for sensitivity to the interference contribution~\cite{Panico_2018,Banerjee:2019twi}.
 In particular, the azimuthal decay angle $\phi$ of a vector boson has been shown to be effective.
-This angle is defined in the rest frame of the decaying vector boson, and is shown in Figure 1 of \cite{Panico_2018}.
+This angle is defined in the rest frame of the decaying vector boson, as described in Ref.~\cite{Panico_2018}.
 However, $\phi$ provides limited separation between CP-even and CP-odd operators in the quadratic contribution $|M_{D6}|^2$.
-As shown in Figure~\ref{fig:phi_neutrino_truth}, the $\phi$ distributions for $O_W$ and $O_{\widetilde{W}}$ arising from the quadratic term are largely degenerate.
+As shown in Figure~\ref{fig:phi_neutrino_truth}, the $\phi$ distributions for $O_W$ and $O_{\widetilde{W}}$ arising from the quadratic term have limited discrimination power.